Lemmont/Safe-PDF-Redaction-Tool/resources/personal/logs/week1.md

 1. Formulate problem for Thesis.
 2. Formulate first version of _related work_ section for Thesis.
 3. Research possible solutions?
 Just look at literature and re-read already found stuff
 4. Finish _projectplan_.

+## Findings

+Focus on one specific field of text redaction in PDF files: Wet openbare overheid field?

 ## Code stuff